jrizza/haveibeenpwned/gopwn/README.md

   -unverified
         Returns breaches that have been flagged as unverified

-$ go run main.go breach -h
+$ ./gopwn breach -h
 Usage of breach:
   -name string
         Breach name (required)

-$ go run main.go breaches -h
+$ ./gopwn breaches -h
 Usage of breaches:
   -domain string
         Filters the result set to only breaches against the domain specified

-$ go run main.go pastes -h
+$ ./gopwn pastes -h
 Usage of pastes:
   -email string
         Email to be searched (required)